Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Masures: general framework

-This assumption enables to get rid of the technical questions concerning the existence of an isomorphism fixing subsets of an intersection of apartments.

-\item Let $F$ be a local face of an apartment $A$ and $B$ be apartments containing $F$.
-Then $F$ is a local face of $B$ and there exists an isomorphism from $A$ to $B$ fixing $F$.
-Indeed, let $x$ be the vertex of $F$ and $J$ be a germ of a preordered segment based at $x$ and included in $F$.
-Then the enclosure of $J$ contains $F$ and thus (MA2) applied to $J$ enables to conclude.
+\begin{rque} Let $F$ be a local face of an apartment $A$ and $A'$ be another apartment that contains $F$.
+Then $F$ is also a local face of $A'$ and there exists an isomorphism from $A$ to $A'$ that fixes $F$.
+Indeed, if $x$ is the vertex of $F$ and if $J$ is a germ of a pre-ordered segment based at $x$ and contained in $F$, then the enclosure of $J$ contains~$F$ and the application of (MA2) to $J$ now proves the claim. \end{rque}